Graduate Academic Policies

 - Candidates must have earned an undergraduate degree from a regionally accredited college or university in the United States or from a recognized foreign institution.

-- Foreign students must submit TOEFL scores of at least 550 for the written exam, 213 for the computer exam or 79 on the Internet-based exam.
+- Foreign students must submit TOEFL scores of at least 550 for the written exam, 213 for the computer exam or 79 on the internet-based exam.

 - Candidates must submit all official transcripts and documentation of past college credits, professional and/or military training and other experiences.

-- Candidates must submit a current resume.
+- For most schools, candidates must submit a current resume.

-- Candidates are required to have the following basic computer skills: ability to access the Internet and experience with/knowledge about sending email.
+- Candidates are required to have the following basic computer skills: ability to access the internet and experience with/knowledge about sending email.